IBMStreams/streamsx.kafka/README.md

 This version of the toolkit currently supports: Apache Kafka 0.10.2, 0.11, 1.0, 1.1, and 2.0.
 For the older Kafka versions 0.9 and 0.10.0, please use the Kafka operators from the [com.ibm.streamsx.messaging](https://github.com/IBMStreams/streamsx.messaging) toolkit.

-## Event Stream cloud service (Message Hub)
+## Event Streams cloud service (Message Hub)

-For building applications that connect to the IBM Cloud Event Stream service, it is recommended that the [**com.ibm.streamsx.messagehub**](https://github.com/IBMStreams/streamsx.messagehub) toolkit be used.
+For building applications that connect to the IBM Cloud Event Streams service, it is recommended that the [**com.ibm.streamsx.messagehub**](https://github.com/IBMStreams/streamsx.messagehub) toolkit be used.
 This toolkit provides functionality on top of the Kafka toolkit to simplify the configuration needed to connect to the cloud service.